Thailand: Teaching ESL in Thailand

 Teaching English in Thailand is a great way to gain valuable experience and hone teaching skills while enjoying beautiful beaches, bustling markets and amazing cuisine.

 How to Find Jobs Teaching English in Thailand

 Embassy and Consulate Information for Thailand

 Thailand’s school year generally begins in May and ends in March, with a three-week semester break in mid-October.
-The school year is followed by a two-month summer vacation.
 Hiring for most schools is done in February and March in preparation for the first semester starting in May.
 July-August is the next hiring push for universities and the October term.

 Public and Private School System

 Public education is provided by the government from pre-school through high school.
 The private sector includes for-profit schools and fee paying non-profit schools often run by charitable organizations, the Catholic Church being one of the most prominent of these.